LayanAlrouji/3D_Modeling_Animation/README.md

 The robot’s parts that simulate movement:

 Legs: The legs were animated using rotation to simulate walking.
-The rotation of the legs is controlled by the legMovem variable, which increases over time to create the walking motion.
+The rotation of the legs is controlled by the legMove variable, which increases over time to create the walking motion.